Lambert House offers LGBTQ youth over 20 different programs, activities, resources, and services on an ongoing, year-round basis.

 The Lambert House drop-in center is an open, comfy, cozy space where LGBTQ youth make friends and have fun.
 We have dozens of board games, a full-sized pool table, puzzles, video games, a piano, guitar, library, computer lab, and lots of other fun activities available.

-Youth receive informal mentoring through relationships building with adult volunteers and staff.
+Youth receive informal mentoring through relationships built with adult volunteers and staff.
 More than 70 community members, after completing our thorough vetting and training program, facilitate community building and programs with youth.
-They range in age from 23 to 77, and represent diverse array of careers, identities, personalities, and life experiences.
+They (currently) range in age from 23 to 77, and represent a diverse array of careers, identities, personalities, and life experiences.
 Industries represented include hi-tech, medicine, social service, retail, management, corporate finance, project management, and much more!

 Transgender Support Group